idp-pets22/-idp-pets22.github.io/index.md

-# PETS 2022 Workshop on Interdependent and Multiparty Privacy
+# My privacy, your privacy, our privacy: when online privacy is multiparty and interdependent

 You can use the [editor on GitHub](https://github.com/idp-pets22/idp-pets22.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.